Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Experimental Validation

-The performance of SEA under VSIC during spring rendering is important, as this control mode is commonly used to implement virtual constraints to avoid users to reach the undesired regions of the workspace.

-Figure~\ref{fig:renderingperformance}b presents the experimental verification of the spring rendering performance for two distinct levels of virtual stiffness, where $K_d$~=~50 and~100~N-m/rad when $G_t$~=~30~rad/(s~N-m).
+\underline{Spring Rendering with SEA:} The performance of SEA under VSIC during spring rendering is important, as this control mode is commonly used to implement virtual constraints to avoid users to reach the undesired regions of the workspace.
+Figure~\ref{fig:renderingperformance}b presents the experimental verification of the spring rendering performance for two distinct levels of virtual stiffness, where $K_{ref}$~=~50 and~100~N-m/rad when $G_t$~=~30~rad/(s~N-m).
 The rendered stiffness of the SEA under VSIC is experimentally determined by applying pre-determined torques to the end-effector and measuring the resulting deflections.
-A least square fit to the experimental data indicates that $K_{vir}$~=~51.11~N-m/rad with $R^2$~=~0.99 and $K_{vir}$~=~98.36~N-m/rad with $R^2$~=~0.99, resulting in 3.73\% error for $K_d$~=~50~N-m/rad and 0.19\% error for $K_d$~=~100~N-m/rad, respectively.
+A least square fit to the experimental data indicates that $K_{vir}$~=~51.11~N-m/rad with $R^2$~=~0.99 and $K_{vir}$~=~98.36~N-m/rad with $R^2$~=~0.99, resulting in 3.73\% error for $K_{ref}$~=~50~N-m/rad and 0.19\% error for $K_{ref}$~=~100~N-m/rad, respectively.
 These experiments are repeated for $G_t$~=~25~rad/(s~N-m).
-In this case, a least square fit to the experimental data indicates that $K_{vir}$~=~51.27~N-m/rad with $R^2$~=~0.99 and $K_{vir}$~=~98.99~N-m/rad with $R^2$~=~0.99, resulting in 4.35\% error for $K_d$~=~50~N-m/rad and 0.73\% error for $K_d$~=~100~N-m/rad, respectively.
-The experimental results in Figure~\ref{fig:renderingperformance}b are in good agreement with the analysis presented in Section~\ref{sec:Rendering Performance}, where the positive effects of increasing the torque controller gain $G_t$ and desired virtual stiffness $K_d$ on the spring rendering performance have been shown.
+In this case, a least square fit to the experimental data indicates that $K_{vir}$~=~51.27~N-m/rad with $R^2$~=~0.99 and $K_{vir}$~=~98.99~N-m/rad with $R^2$~=~0.99, resulting in 4.35\% error for $K_{ref}$~=~50~N-m/rad and 0.73\% error for $K_{ref}$~=~100~N-m/rad, respectively.
+The experimental results in Figure~\ref{fig:renderingperformance}b are in good agreement with the analysis presented in \cite{supplementary}, where the positive effects of increasing the torque controller gain $G_t$ and desired virtual stiffness $K_{ref}$ on the spring rendering performance have been shown.